chaoqichen/chaoqichen/README.md

 ## Hi there 👋
 Hi, this is Chaoqi Chen (陈超奇).
-I am a machine learning researcher from Shenzhen University.
+I am a machine learning researcher at Shenzhen University (SZU).

 ## Selected Publications